In page navigation

-This page is a beginner’s guide to buying Wetherspoons shares.
+This page is a beginner’s guide to investing in Wetherspoon shares.
 It gives you a brief history of the company and its recent performance, then looks at what you can expect to see in the future.

-If all you want to do is buy shares straight away, the brokers below are the best platforms to use.
+If all you want to know is where to buy Wetherspoon shares now, the brokers below are the best platforms to use.
 We have reviewed all of the leading options to help you find a broker that suits your investing style.
-Otherwise, just keep reading to learn more about Wetherspoons.
+Otherwise, just keep reading to learn more about Wetherspoon.

-The process of buying shares in Wetherspoons isn’t massively complicated, so don’t worry even if you’re new to stock investing.
+This process isn’t complicated, so don’t worry even if you’re new to stock investing.
 These are the steps to follow in order to complete your investment:

 - Place an order for JDW stock.
-Now navigate to the broker’s buying stocks page (a link to this can be found in the menu on the website).
-Here you’ll be able to search for Wetherspoons’s ticker symbol (JDW) and see the current price at which the stock is trading.
-If you’re happy with the price, enter the amount of shares you wish to buy and place your order.
+Now navigate to the stocks section of your chosen platform.
+Here, you’ll be able to search for Wetherspoon’s ticker symbol (JDW) and see the current price at which the stock is trading.
+If you’re happy with the price, enter the number of shares you wish to purchase and place your order.

 - Execute your order.
-Once you have placed your order, your broker will automatically execute it for you and your Wetherspoons shares will be listed in your account.
-Congratulations, you’ve just bought shares in Wetherspoons.
+Once you have placed your order, your broker will automatically execute it for you and your Wetherspoon shares will be listed in your account.
+Congratulations, you’ve just bought shares in Wetherspoon.

 JD Wetherspoon is a pub company that operates in Britain and Ireland.
 Founded by the outspoken Tim Martin in 1979, who still runs the show today, it’s been a publicly traded company since 1992.

 The Wetherspoon chain attracts customers with cheap prices, accepting tight profit margins in exchange for a high volume of traffic.
 It’s a business model that has served it well, so it now runs about 1000 pubs and has even branched out in hotels as well.